Posted in

 DIY Barrel Stove Kit

-🛠 How to Safely Install a Small Wood Stove in Your Cabin
+How to Safely Install a Cabin Wood Stove

 1. Go Vertical with Your Flue: Draft improves, smoke issues decrease.